Fire (BTS song)

 "Fire" (Korean: 불타오르네; RR: bultaoreune) is a song recorded by South Korean boy group BTS for their first compilation album, The Most Beautiful Moment in Life: Young Forever (2016).
-The original Korean version was released by Big Hit on May 2, 2016, in South Korea with the Japanese version being released September 7, 2016, on their full album Youth, under Universal Music Japan and Virgin Music-Def Jam Recordings.
+The electro house and dubstep song was released by Big Hit on May 2, 2016, in South Korea with the Japanese version being released September 7, 2016, on their full album Youth, under Universal Music Japan and Virgin Music-Def Jam Recordings.

 Music video

 The music video for "Fire" was released on May 2.
 The video was produced and directed by Lumpens and GDW.
 Fuse stated the cut "[felt] like an upgraded version of "Dope" and showcased "the guys whipping out their most intense choreography to date".
 On May 9, BTS released the dance version of the "Fire" video ahead of their promotion on music programs.
 The dance was choreographed by Keone Madrid and Vinh Nguyen.
 Two copies of the music video were uploaded on YouTube: one by 1theK and the other by Hybe Labels.
 As of November 2021, the music video uploaded by 1theK has over 710 million views.